AAbella7529/AAbella7529/README.md

 For coding I currently used: Python, Linux, Shell Bash Scripting and SQL.

-I have a keen interest in Cyber Security, Creativity and Web Design.
+I have a keen interest in Creativity and Web Design.

 In my spare time I like to teach and empower others about Cyber Security and Coding.